 B. I help people who are in life transition… you know, like in their career or relationships or parenting troubles and, I even help people hook up with a marriage partner because I’m really good at connections.
 Oh and I also volunteer at a pet shelter so sometimes, so I help dog lovers find their perfect pet.
 In my free time, I’m thinking about starting a dog training business on the side because I love dogs and my friends even call me ‘the dog whisperer’.
 I also dabble in astrology…

 C. I’m a career coach and I help clients who are burned out or transitioning from one career to another, find and create work they can love so they can do work that matters.
 My clients will tell you, I provide support, structure and most of all clarity as they explore their possibilities.

-D. Well um, I’m a coach and um, I guess I mostly help people in transition.
+D. Well um, I’m a coach and um, I guess I mostly um help people with, you know, their career.

 Which one is someone that you would want to work with? or refer your best friend to?
 Why?